softprops/fasttime/README.md

 ### 📚 dictionaries

-A another common usecase for Fastly is looking up values in edge dictionaries. `fasttime` supports providing multiple `-d | --dictionary` flags with values of the form `{dictionary}:{key}={value},{key2}={value2}`.
+A common way to store lookup information in Fastly is to use [edge dictionaries](https://docs.fastly.com/en/guides/about-edge-dictionaries). `fasttime` supports providing multiple `-d | --dictionary` flags with values of the form `{dictionary}:{key}={value},{key2}={value2}`.

 ```sh